Kalyanam Kamaneeyam (TV series)

-Kalyanam Kamaneeyam is an Indian Telugu language television series airing on Zee Telugu from Monday to Saturday at 7:30 PM from 31 January 2022.
+Kalyanam Kamaneeyam is an Indian Telugu language television series airing on Zee Telugu from 31 January 2022.
 It stars Madhu Sudhan, Meghana Lokesh and Haritha in lead roles.
-Also singer Mano debuted with this serial in a prominent role.
-It is also available on digital streaming platform ZEE5.
+Singer Mano debuted with this serial in a prominent role.

 Plot

-Chaitra and her sister Mahi set out to pursuit of reuniting with their estranged mother, Seetharatnam.
-In this journey they meet Viraj, the music rock star.
-They head to Seetharatnam's shelter home.
+Chaitra and her sister Mahi set out in pursuit of reuniting with their estranged mother, Seetharatnam.
+Along this journey, they meet the rockstar Viraj before heading to Seetharatnam’s shelter home.
 Hamsa tries to snatch Amma Odi.

-Chaitra works at Viraj's house as a physiotherapist.
-Ananda Varma falls for Chaitra.
-Anand helps Chaitra at her problems.
-Chaitra helps Anand's mother for uniting Smiley and Anand.
+At some point, Chaitra works at Viraj’s home as a physiotherapist.
+Anand Varma falls for Chaitra and helps her with her problems.
+Chaitra then helps Anand’s mother in uniting Smiley and Anand.